Some credit card processors play the old bait-and-switch game of advertising rates that seem too good to be true.

 Exposing rates that are too good to be true starts with an understanding of interchange.
-Interchange is a system of guidelines, rates and fees used equally by all credit card processors to determine the cost of a transaction.
-Since it's consistent among all processors, it's helpful to think of interchange fees as the credit card processing industry's equivalent to wholesale prices.
+Interchange is a system of guidelines, rates and fees used by all credit card processors to determine the cost of transactions.
+Since it’s consistent among all processors, it’s helpful to think of interchange fees as the credit card processing industry’s equivalent to wholesale prices.

-Interchange fees are the bottom line in credit card processing, and no processor that wishes to remain profitable can offer a lower rate than what is listed on Visa and MasterCard's interchange fee schedules.
+Interchange fees account for the bulk of credit card processing costs.
+No processor that wishes to remain profitable can offer a lower rate than the costs found on Visa and MasterCard’s interchange fee schedules.

 Visa and MasterCard publish a portion of their interchange fees online, making it pretty easy to see what the lowest rates really are.
-Here are two screenshots taken from Visa and MasterCard's interchange fee schedules.
+Below you’ll find two screenshots taken from Visa and MasterCard’s interchange fee schedules.
 Each image shows the rate that applies to a transaction involving a swiped consumer credit card.
 These two rates represent the lowest attainable credit card processing rates for the vast majority of businesses.